-UK TREND was established by the British Association of Dermatologists in 2013; led by Professor Nick Reynolds with a steering committee of national experts it meets three times a year.
+UK TREND was established by the British Association of Dermatologists in 2013; led by Professor Eugene Healy with a steering committee of national experts it meets three times a year.

 UK TREND welcomes members from the healthcare profession, patients and carers with an interest in laboratory based or clinical research into skin disease.
 Members will have the opportunity to get involved with networking activities and research.

 UK TREND aims to support its members to facilitate the development of multicentre studies in the UK and Ireland focused on translational research in skin biology and dermatology.
 Offering advice and support for early stage research proposals as well as links between members for established research consortia.

 When we talk about research we are usually talking about one of two types: basic or applied.
 Basic research is to study something with a view to learning more about it, such as observing the workings of a cell.
 Applied research involves the application of scientific theories in order to solve everyday problems, such as curing a disease.

 Translational research is slightly different.
 It takes findings from basic and applied research and seeks to directly use these principles to improve patient care.
 The idea is two-fold, to ‘translate’ new findings and discoveries into new drugs, diagnostic aids, devices, and treatment options for patients, and to make sure that new principles actually reach the patient.